 Here are 10 of the best indoor plants to introduce into your home, and how to take care of them:

 The Peace Lily is one of the most forgiving plants with easy care and low maintenance.
 She will droop when she’s thirsty, telling you exactly what she needs and when.
 She tolerates low light and brighter filtered light, matching most lighting environments in any home; however, does not tolerate direct sunlight.
-The Peace Lily is widely popular due to the vibrant foliage and pretty flowers which can bloom over and again, and amazing air purifying qualities.
+The Peace Lily is widely popular due to vibrant foliage and pretty flowers which can bloom over and again, and amazing air purifying qualities.

 The English Ivy is another one of our favorite, most forgiving plants.
 With a preference towards the dry side, make sure to allow the top layer of soil to become dry to the touch before watering.
 Tolerant to any light and tolerant to the cold, hence English, this plant is native to the UK.
-Her distinctively shaped, cascading leaves as they hang down are perfect for top-shelf décor.
+Her distinctively shaped, cascading leaves that hang down are perfect for top-shelf décor.

 The Boston Fern is a non-toxic plant that grows best in bright indirect light.
 If his leaves begin to yellow, this is a good sign that he needs more humidity!
 Mist often, and keep the soil evenly moist but not soggy.

-The Snack Plant is a lengthy houseplant tolerant to any low light, bright light, or fluorescent light.
+The Snake Plant is a lengthy houseplant tolerant to any low light, bright light, or fluorescent light.
 Forgiving, this plant does not require a lot of water so should be watered sparingly.
 A good tip from plant mama, Amanda: This is the perfect plant for the bedroom, as it converts tons of CO2 to O2 at night.

 Bird of Paradise

-The beautiful Bird of Paradise has a lush foliage, thus requiring plenty of water in summer, but less water in winter.
+The beautiful Bird of Paradise has lush foliage, thus requiring plenty of water in summer, but less water in winter.
 The Bird of Paradise can grow over 5 feet tall.
 He prefers bright light over darker spaces.

 The Spider Plant is easy to care for and to propagate simply by placing separated ends in water.
 This lively plant is great for cleaning the air and has a preference towards bright indirect light.
 Watering can generally be done with regular water, but if leaf tips brown, try watering with rainwater as rainwater contains less fluoride.
 The Spider plant is a non-toxic houseplant but is worth noting that it does have mild hallucinogenic properties for cats-- though harmless.